brianhouse/art_and_code/resources/description_guidelines.md

 # Artwork Description Guidelines

 An artwork description is a short text that accompanies your work and gives the viewer an idea of how it should be should approached.
 Giving some background information, adding context, revealing your artistic intent, or giving special instructions might all be meaningful purposes this can serve.
+Remember that your artwork should also have a title, which is another way to position how your piece will be understood.

 For this class, the description should be short—something like two or three sentences.

-Remember that your artwork should also have a title, which is another way to position how your piece will be understood.

-_Note: An "artist statement" is similar, and the term is sometimes used interchangeably.
-However, an artist statement frequently addresses an artist's practice as a whole, not an individual work._
+Rather than describe what you did to create it, describe what the work itself does.

 ### Examples